2012 list

 Linanthus “dylanae” – Polemoniaceae, Santa Cruz County, California. photo Thought to be either a subspecies of Linanthus grandiflorus or a distinct species, this annual extends its blooming season for months with some supplemental water.
 Dense heads (over an inch across) of dark lavender flowers are held on 12” stems.
 Easy.
 CN

-Lotus crassifolius var. otayensis - Fabaceae, San Diego County, California. photo Arching stems carry gray green, softly furry leaves and rise to about 18".
+Lotus (Hosackia) crassifolius var. otayensis - Fabaceae, San Diego County, California. photo Arching stems carry gray green, softly furry leaves and rise to about 18".
 Clusters of red violet and white fls. appear in spring and summer.
 Perennial.
 Z9?
-30 seeds CN
+CN

-Lotus formosissimus - Fabaceae, California.photo From seasonally moist meadows, harlequin lotus forms a flat perennial mat to 2' across, covered with bright yellow and pink pea flowers in spring, with scattered bloom in summer.
+Lotus formosissimus (Hosackia gracilis)- Fabaceae, California.photo From seasonally moist meadows, harlequin lotus forms a flat perennial mat to 2' across, covered with bright yellow and pink pea flowers in spring, with scattered bloom in summer.
 Z8?
-30 seeds CN
+CN

-Lotus yollaboliensis- Fabaceae, northern California.
-Absolutely flat mats of green leaves are covered with white and yellow pea flowers in summer.
+Lotus (Hosackia) yollaboliensis- Fabaceae, northern California. photo Absolutely flat mats of green leaves are covered with white and yellow pea flowers in summer.
 Z9 at least.
 30 seeds CN

 Lupinus albifrons var. collinus – Fabaceae, California.
 Silvery leaves on spreading stems make a low mat; spikes of bright blue purple flowers extend to 18”.
 Spring bloom on this perennial subshrub.
-20 seeds CN
+30 seeds limited supply CN

-Lupinus arboreus—blue fl– Fabaceae, central California.
+Lupinus arboreus—lavender blue fl– Fabaceae, central California.
 Bush lupine also goes by the name of L. propinquus.
 It quickly makes a rounded 4’ loose shrub with spires of lavender blue flowers in spring.
 Green leaves.
 Adaptable.
 50 seeds CN

 Lupinus hirsutissimus - Fabaceae, California. photo The common name of stinging lupine for this annual does not begin to illustrate the charm of this plant.
 Covered with stiff hairs, it bristles with enthusiasm.
 Red violet fls. in spring.
 30 seeds CN

-Lupinus microcarpus var microcarpus (L. subvexus) – Bright red violet to purple flowers are carried in spikes over low green leaves on this spring blooming annual.
+Lupinus microcarpus var microcarpus (L. subvexus)photo Bright red violet to purple flowers are carried in spikes over low green leaves on this spring blooming annual.
 Low leaves, nice show.
-50 seeds CN
+30 seeds CN

-Lupinus nanus - Fabaceae, western U.S. Annual with bright blue flowers grows to 15", and blooms with abandon in spring.
+Lupinus nanus - Fabaceae, western U.S. photo Annual with bright blue flowers grows to 15", and blooms with abandon in spring.
 Sweet "moth ball" fl. fragrance is just another intriguing smell from California grasslands.
-50 seeds CN
+30 seeds CN

 Melianthus major - Melianthaceae, South Africa.
 Grown primarily for its large lush, blue gray foliage, the tall spikes of maroon flowers are an added bonus.
 Z9 30 seeds